mwpastore/sinja/README.md

 ### Resource Locator

-Much of Sinja's advanced functionality (i.e. updating and destroying resources and resource relationships) is dependent upon its ability to locate the corresponding resource for a request.
-To enable these features, simply define an ordinary helper method named `find` in your resource definition that takes a single ID argument and returns the corresponding object.
-You can, of course, use this helper method elsewhere in your definition, such as in your `show` action helper (if present).
+Much of Sinja's advanced functionality (e.g. updating and destroying resources, relationship routes) is dependent upon its ability to locate the corresponding resource for a request.
+To enable these features, define an ordinary helper method named `find` in your resource definition that takes a single ID argument and returns the corresponding object.
+You can, of course, use this helper method elsewhere in your application, such as in your `show` action helper.

 ```ruby
 resource :posts